 adequate food and drink;

-access to toilets and washing facilities, clothing, medical attention, and exercise when practicable.
+access to toilets and washing facilities, clothing, medical attention, and exercise when practicable;

+personal needs relating to health, hygiene and welfare concerning the provision of menstrual and other products and speaking about these in private to a member of the custody staff (see paragraphs 9.3A and 9.3B).

 See Note 3A.